lubuntu-team/manual/source/1/1.3/installation.rst

    sudo swapoff -a

 which will unmount them and any swap partitions.
-This will not work if you have data partition mounted open PCManFM-Qt and press the upward pointed arrow on the :guilabel:`Places` sidebar to unmount all data partitions.
+This will not work if you have data partition mounted open PCManFM-Qt and press the upward pointed arrow on each partition in the :guilabel:`Places` sidebar to unmount all data partitions.

 To move back to Selecting your keyboard layout press the :guilabel:`Back` button.
 To advance to the setting up users press the :guilabel:`Next` button.